MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-meeting-summary.md

 ## License requirements

-Capabilities mentioned in this article are available only to users with the Copilot for Sales standard license.
-If you have the Copilot for Sales premium license, see [View sales related insights in Microsoft Teams meeting recap](view-meeting-summary-recap.md).
+The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their exisitng Sales Copilot license](features-d365-users.md).
+Organizations that have purchased Copilot for Sales will see the fully integrated experience within Teams meeting recap.
+For more information, see [View sales related insights in Microsoft Teams meeting recap](view-meeting-summary-recap.md).

 ## View the meeting summary